• Skip to primary navigation

 Top-down view of labeled ingredients for a tuna sandwich, including bread, American cheese, canned tuna, tomato, red pepper, butter, mayonnaise, celery, red onion, garlic powder, salt, pepper, and lemon juice.

-I love using multi-grain or sourdough bread for tuna melts, but as long as the bread you choose is fairly hearty, you're good.
+I love using multi-grain or sourdough bread for my tuna melt, but as long as the bread you choose is fairly hearty, you're good.
 American cheese works best for maximum melty-ness, but feel free to use sliced cheddar instead if you'd prefer!

 Also, no worries if you don't have one or more of the chopped veggies on hand.
 I love them all because of the freshness they bring to this sandwich, but it would still be delicious without one or two.